Types of Incontinence

 Causes of overflow incontinence include weak bladder muscles, blockage of the urethra, such as by prostate enlargement, medical conditions such as tumors causing obstruction of urine flow, and constipation.

-Functional Incontinence: With functional incontinence, mobility challenges are present preventing you from getting to the bathroom in time.
+- Functional Incontinence: With functional incontinence, mobility challenges are presently preventing you from getting to the bathroom in time.
 This is the result of physical problems such as arthritis, or cognitive problems such as dementia prevent you from getting to the bathroom in time.